dave-harrington/eventtimedata/README.md

 library("devtools")
 install.packages("dave-harrington/eventtimedata")

-The workshop notes are written in R-Markdown.
+The survival workshop notes are written in R-Markdown.
 See the README.md file for that repo for additional details.